flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/ground.md

 The `Left` and `Right` buttons control the direction of the tug-aircraft movement.

-`Left` changes the direction towards the left (more left when already in a left turn, less right when in a right turn).
+`Left` changes the direction towards the left:

+- more left when already in a left turn
+- less right when in a right turn

 `Right` is vice versa.